flj512/BlockQueue/README.md

 # BlockQueue
-A block queue implementation for c++ with only a single header file
+A block queue implementation for c++ with only a single header file.
+provide block&none-block interfaces.

 # Example
 ```